Years Helping Families

 Additionally, all families are assigned a Family Advocate, ensuring that the entire family’s basic needs are being met at home and school.
 Family Advocates assist families in creating action plans with educational, occupational, and financial goals.
 By working with families on setting and meeting these goals, as well as connecting them to important services, they help them to move out of poverty and set them on a path to success.

 Children First programs are sponsored in part by Sarasota County Government.
 Community partnerships like this help to better serve vulnerable children and families.

-Children First Inc. holds the distinction of being a Head Start “Program of Excellence.”
+Children First holds the distinction of being a 4-time designated Head Start “Program of Excellence" and is ranked in the top 1% out of over 1,800 Head Starts nationwide.
 This designation is awarded to Head Start organizations that consistently demonstrate excellence in program management and service performance, and that continually support the achievement of robust outcomes for at-risk children birth to five years-old, pregnant women, families, and their communities.
-They must demonstrate financial integrity, program accountability, innovation, compliance with the Head Start Program Performance Standards and other regulations, and comprehensive quality.
 Only nine other Head Start organizations throughout the country have achieved this level of recognition.